Here are answers to some frequently asked questions about payroll tax and Payroll Tax Express (PTX Express).

 Is there a full deduction if a business or group employs in other states?

 Employers or groups of employers which also pay interstate wages are entitled to a partial deduction in Victoria.
 This partial deduction is the maximum deduction adjusted by the ratio of the total Victorian taxable wages to total Australian taxable wages.
-Estimates are provided by the employer in the prior year's annual reconciliation or at the time of registration.
+Estimates are provided by the employer in the prior year's annual reconciliation or at the time of registration or by updating your records in PTX Express.

 *Lower rates apply in regional Victoria